vmware-archive/thrust/README.md

 ## Notifying distribution lists

 Deploying to TestFlight will automatically notify all of the people on your TestFlight distribution list.
 If you would prefer not to notify them, then you can change the 'notify' value in `thrust.yml` for that distribution list.
 You can also set the environment variable `NOTIFY` to false.

+# Upgrading

+Periodically new thrust versions will require changes to your `thrust.yml` configuration.
+Look in the ***Upgrading Instructions*** section below for guidance on how to upgrade from the previous version.
+If you need to upgrade multiple versions, you may want to just re-create your configuration from the `example.yml`.

+Once you upgrade make sure to add/update the 'thrust_version' key in the configuration to the new version.

 ## Upgrading Instructions